tylerlong/slim_text/README.md

         1. user have to open a dialog each time he wants to open a file
         2. So NPAPI is still needed
     3. already have chrome extension version and Qt version
-    4. at least two uses request this
+    4. at least two users request this
     5. but I cannot see the value. there is no major advantages.
 194. file content encode issue on windows
     1. create a text file, contains Chinese characters.
 The file encoding is ANSI by default